mtoensing/wp-add-tag-classes-to-body/readme.txt

-=== Add tag classes to body ===
+=== Add post tag slugs as CSS body classes ===
 Contributors: MarcDK
-Tags: marctv, body, classes, tags
+Tags: body, classes, tags
 Requires at least: 3.8
-Tested up to: 4.8.2
+Tested up to: 5.6
-Stable tag: 1.2
+Stable tag: 1.3

 == Description ==

-Adds the post tags to the body tag as classes.
+Adds the post tag slugs to the body tag as CSS classes on single posts.

 == Changelog ==